 - The camp has strong eco-credentials and runs off 100% solar power.
 There are charging points in the media tent.

 - Wi-Fi can be accessed in the small media tent and also in the lounge, but not in the bedroom tents.

 - TV & radio

 - The plumbed-in bathrooms have running water for the basin and flush toilet; several have beautiful blue pottery basins and cups with the image of a with the camp's trademark lion motif.
 Hot water for bucket 'safari showers' is provided before dinner, or on request at any time.

 Health & safety

-Medical care: Manager Philip Keter and one of the guides are first-aid trained and both do annual refresher courses.
-There’s a first-aid kit in the camp and one in every vehicle.
+- Staff are first aid trained there is a first-aid kit in the camp and one in every vehicle.
 The nearest professional medical assistance is at Talek, where there's a clinic.
 The camp has links to the flying doctors service in the event of a serious emergency.

-Security measures: Askaris and armed, tourist police officers patrol the camp day and night.
+- Askaris patrol the camp day and night.

-Money: Valuables can be left with the manager, but there is no safe.
+- Valuables can be left with the manager, but there is no safe.
+Guests are encouraged to lock valuables in their bags.
 Currency cannot be exchanged.